ivanpaulovich/clean-architecture-manga/README.md

 ### Presenter

-Presenters are called by te application Use Cases and build the Response objects.
+Presenters are called by the application Use Cases and build the Response objects.

 ```c#
 public sealed class RegisterPresenter : IOutputPort